eunseongc/R2C/README.md

-An official repository for 'Reading to Compressing: Exploring the Multi-document Reader for Prompt Compression'
+An official repository for "Reading to Compressing: Exploring the Multi-document Reader for Prompt Compression" (EMNLP 2024 Findings)